Belgian Fitness Model Savannah Prez Sizzles In Booty Shorts While Roller Skating

 Savannah Prez shared a new photo with her 760,000 Instagram followers in which she showed off her famous booty and quads while roller skating outdoors in tiny shorts.

 The photo captured the Belgian fitness model with her back to the camera as she looked over her left shoulder to smile at the onlooker.
-Prez was in front of a few bushes during the golden hour, which made her sun-kissed complexion glow.
-As Prez indicated via the geotag, she was enjoying some sunlight in Belgium, where she lives, though she didn’t specify where.
+She posed in front of a few bushes during the golden hour, which made her sun-kissed complexion glow.
+As she indicated via the geotag, she was enjoying some sunlight in her home country of Belgium, though she didn’t specify where.

-Prez sported a pair of black mini shorts that clung to her lower body, showing off her round, toned derriere.
-The bottoms were super short, sitting at the top of her thighs and baring her massive quads, which she is well-known for.
+Prez sported a pair of black mini shorts that clung to her lower body, showing off her round derriere.
+The bottoms were super-short, sitting at the top of her thighs and baring her massive quads, which she is well-known for.
 She paired her shorts with a matching T-shirt in a stretchy fabric that hugged her torso, outlining her buxom figure while offering a good amount of coverage.
-Prez didn’t say where her outfit was from.
+She didn’t say where her outfit was from.

-Prez wore a pair of three-wheel inline skates in teal with white accents and white wheels.
-In the caption, she said that she has recently purchased the skates, which have quickly become her new favorite cardio activity.
-She didn’t share where she got the cute skates.
+In the image, Prez was using a pair of three-wheel inline skates in teal with white accents and white wheels.
+She explained in the caption that she had recently purchased the skates, which have quickly become her new favorite cardio activity.
+Likewise, she didn’t share where she got the equipment.

 View this post on Instagram